sas448/CS1632_Fall2020/exercises/0/README.md

 * https://chocolatey.org/packages/openjdk8
 * https://chocolatey.org/packages/zulu8

-After installing, they should show their respective versions on "javac -version".
+After installing, they should show their respective versions on "java -version".
 For example, for zulu8:
 ```
 $ java -version
 openjdk version "1.8.0_265"